GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 However, I can use the XSS of above to have access as another user in another private window (ctrl+mayus+p in firefox) and share with him.

-Now I also have access as Candido Hackett (in your case can also be different) and I can share with me a file (I will upload first one named share-this-file.txt to differentiate):
+Now I also have access as Candido Hackett (in your case can also be different) and I can share with him a file (I will first upload one named share-this-file.txt to differentiate):

 ![Shared file](/assets/images/Corporate/shared-normal-file.png)